Princeadhi123/DigiArvi-Factor-Analysis/README.md

 - **Plots not showing up interactively**
   The scripts save plots directly to files; they do not open interactive windows by default.
 Check the relevant `results_*` directory for PNG files.

-## License / citation

-Add your preferred license and any citation or acknowledgment information here (e.g., how to cite the DigiArvi project and CPFQ instruments in publications).